Gladiaattorit: Participants

 Persons becoming famous from the show included Tony Halme (Viikinki—Gladiator Viking) who would become a member of the parliament and Virpi Butt (Timantti—Gladiator Diamond) who committed a murder in 2003.

 Competitors Pirjo Litilia, Riikka Hartikainen, Jarmo Jousisto, and Tommi Vuoristo would later compete on International Gladiators 1.
 Gladiators Flash (Salama—Marjo Krishi) and Terminator (Terminaattori — Mikko Tukonen) would also appear on IG1.

 Revivals

 On 6 April 2017, it was announced that the show, owned by MGM Television, will return to the airwaves in Finland for a revival on Nelonen.
 The new series will be hosted by Heikki Paasonen and recorded at Tampere Exhibition and Sports Centre.

 It was announced that in 2019 a new series of Gladiaattorit would return to its original television channel MTV3.
-The relaunched series will be hosted by Viivi Pumpanen and Antero Mertaranta.
-Filming of the series began on 11 February 2019 and will be produced by MTV Warner Bros.
+The relaunched series was hosted by Viivi Pumpanen and Antero Mertaranta.
+Filming of the series began on 11 February 2019 and is produced by MTV Warner Bros.
 International Television Production Finland.
-There will be seven new Gladiators joining the team, with six staying from the previous series in 2017.
-Legendary original Gladiator Mohikaani (Mika Ounaskari) is joining the show as the Gladiators coach and event expert.
+There were seven new Gladiators joining the team, with six staying from the previous series in 2017.
+Legendary original Gladiator Mohikaani (Mika Ounaskari) joined the show as the Gladiators coach and event expert.